Depression and epilepsy

 What is depression?

-Depression affects people in different ways but you might:
+Depression affects people in different ways.
+You might:

-• Feel sad or low for long periods of time
+• Feel sad or low much of the time

 • Feel hopeless or helpless